1998 World Snooker Championship

 The 1998 World Snooker Championship (also referred to as the 1998 Embassy World Snooker Championship for the purposes of sponsorship) was a professional ranking snooker tournament that took place between 18 April and 4 May 1998 at the Crucible Theatre in Sheffield, England.

 John Higgins won his first World title by defeating defending champion Ken Doherty 18–12 in the final.
 Doherty became another World Champion who fell to the Crucible curse and could not defend his first World title.
 However, Doherty has come closer than any other first-time champion bar Joe Johnson to retaining his championship.
-The tournament was sponsored by cigarette manufacturer Embassy.
+The tournament was sponsored by cigarette brand Embassy.